Our Disclosure

 That said, there are other credit cards offering better rewards and flexibility with no annual fees.

-A top contender is the Tangerine Money-Back credit card which has $0 annual fees and offers unlimited 2% cash back on up to three categories of spending.
+A top contender is the Neo Mastercard, which has $0 annual fees and offers up to 5% cash back on your purchases.

 You can also take a look at the SimplyCash Card from American Express and earn a flat 1.25% cash back on most purchases and up to 2% cash back on groceries.